arnabcs10/LetsCamp/readme.md

-# YelpCamp
+# LetsCamp

-YelpCamp is a campground rating app, where users can post information, pictures and other features of various campgrounds across the world.
+LetsCamp is a campground rating app, where users can post information, pictures and other features of various campgrounds across the world.
 Users can also view and comment on others' campground posts.Used Node.js,Express ,MongoDB as backend and